abdullah-mansoor3/unseen-journey-game-/README.md

-Version 2.1
+Version 2.2 (Segmentation Fault)

 Changes:
--row and col data members to Node struct
--added pointer to gate in Grid struct
+-added bombs nearby and coins nearby feature (its not working doe) -fixed display issue
--added hint feature
+-added random next items feature (segmentation fault)

 Future changes:
--fix display issue
--implement undoing moves
--implement random coin and bomb drops
--reveal the coordinates and order of coins, keys, bombs when player exits the door or loses -display the initial state of the game when lose
+-reveal the coordinates and order of coins, keys, bombs when player exits the door or loses -implement undoing moves
+-display the initial state of the game when lose